microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Student/Challenge-03.md

 ## Description
 For both scenarios, you should be able to:
-- Add a Function with HTTP Trigger that takes a name parameter and returns a simple message via a GET call. (e.g. "Hello [name]!")
+- Add a function with HTTP Trigger that takes a name parameter and returns a simple message via a GET call. (e.g. "Hello [name]!")
-- Add a Function with HTTP Trigger  that sends name as a JSON payload and returns a simple message via a POST call. (e.g. "Hello [name]!")
+- Add a function with HTTP Trigger  that sends name as a JSON payload and returns a simple message via a POST call. (e.g. "Hello [name]!")
 - Import the functions in API Management and name it Hello API.
 - Test API GET and POST calls.
 To do this, students are free to use tools like Powershell [Invoke-RestMethod](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/invoke-restmethod?view=powershell-7.2), [APIM Test tab](https://docs.microsoft.com/en-us/azure/api-management/import-function-app-as-api#test-in-azure-portal) in the Azure Portal, or [Postman](https://www.postman.com/) (highly recommended)
     - For Scenario 1 - send call to the public AGW endpoint.
 If you are using Postman, you should install the Desktop app in the jumpbox VM.